-Violin Concertos for Pre-Advanced Students
+Advanced Violin Concertos

-Giovanni Battista Viotti (1755-1824)
+1. Giovanni Battista Viotti (1755-1824)

-Viotti composed twenty nine violin concertos between the years 1782 and 1805.
-Concerto no.22 in A minor, composed in London in the mid-1790s stands out as one of his most popular works.
+Viotti composed twenty-nine violin concertos between the years 1782 and 1805.
+"Concerto no.22 in A minor," composed in London in the mid-1790s, stands out as one of his most famous works.
 It has been performed and recorded by many great violinists.
-Brahms, in a letter to Clara Schumann, wrote about his admiration to this fantastic concerto.
-It was also a favorite piece of legendary violinist, Fritz Kreisler, who wrote the piano reduction and cadenzas for the concerto, and performed it frequently.
+Brahms, in a letter to Clara Schumann, wrote about his admiration for this fantastic concerto.
+It was also a favorite piece of legendary violinist Fritz Kreisler, who wrote the piano reduction and cadenzas for the concerto, and performed it frequently.

-Pierre Rode (1774-1830)
+2. Pierre Rode (1774-1830)

 A star student of Viotti, French violinist Rode was mostly known for his 24 caprices.
-He was a widely respectable musician and he premiered Beethoven's final violin sonata.
+He was a widely respectable musician, and he premiered Beethoven's final violin sonata.
 The thirteen violin concertos that he composed were nearly forgotten, despite being very popular at his time.
-Rode's Concerto no.7 in A minor, Op.9 was one of the few works that Paganini would perform apart from his own compositions.
-It was also a favourite piece of Wieniawski.
+Rode's "Concerto no.7 in A minor, Op.9" was one of the few works that Paganini would perform apart from his compositions.
+It was also a favorite piece of Wieniawski.

-The orchestration in concerto no.7 is rich in texture and the virtuosic displays never overtake Rode's emphasis on long phrases and the singing quality of the violin.
-The second movement is a lyrical Adagio and the third movement is a Rondo marked 'con spirito’.
+The orchestration in "concerto no.7" is rich in texture, and the virtuosic displays never overtake Rode's emphasis on long phrases and the singing quality of the violin.
+The second movement is a lyrical Adagio, and the third movement is a Rondo marked 'con spirito.'

-Charles Auguste de Bériot (1802-1870)
+3. Charles Auguste de Bériot (1802-1870)

 De Bériot was a Belgian violinist and composer.
-While his training can be attributed back to Viotti, he was better known for his compositional and performance style that represent a synthesis of Paganini’s virtuosic display and the elegance of the French violin tradition.
+While his training can be attributed back to Viotti, he was better known for his compositional and performance style that represents a synthesis of Paganini’s virtuosic display and the elegance of the French violin tradition.

-He composed ten violin concertos and his Concerto no.9 in A minor, Op.104 was considered as an important pedagogy work for students.
-The first movement was also included in Barbara Barber’s Solos for Young Violinist, Vol.4 - a popular compilation of violin pieces favoured by many teachers.
+He composed ten violin concertos, and his "Concerto no.9 in A minor, Op.104" was considered as an important pedagogy work for students.
+The first movement was also included in Barbara Barber’s Solos for Young Violinist, Vol.4 - a popular compilation of violin pieces favored by many teachers.

 © 2017 Goh Tong Keat